mikemac18/Galaxy_Classification/README.md

 **#TODO**

 Find a way to read all of the images and store them somewhere in the code.
 Have to find a way to do this without manually entering the name of each image file.
+OR: Instead of storing all the 424x424 images, we just _modify_ all of them and only store the cropped and scaled images.

 Current Important Parameters:
 - Crop size